 All together, it cannot be a basis for building a proper conceptual

 framework for understanding God.
 Included are some beautiful

 allegories and stories that represent real insight when properly

 understood, and there are some wonderful nuggets of wisdom and

 advice.
 HOWEVER, these primarily apply to mundane matters, and not

-to the larger issues raised by the human condition.
+to human salvation or destiny, and the larger issues raised by the human condition.
 Within Western culture,

 it is of significant value to be acquainted with its content while not